uchicago-computation-workshop/README/README.md

 Beyond critical observations or pointing to methodological, logical, or theoretical gaps, your comment might instead take the form of general questions regarding the scope of their data analysis, their strategy in compiling data or methodological toolkits, or what they feel would be new avenues of research.

-**Note that many possible questions you might ask may already be answered** in the text, particularly if the work is published or near that stage.
+**Note there are many possible questions you might ask but may already be answered** in the text, particularly if the work is published or near that stage.
 To this end, please read the papers carefully so that you may pose a question that recognizes the existing answers or gaps in the paper and builds on that body of work.
-Please do not ask questions or make pointed comments that reveal you have not read the paper, as your question is directly answered in the text.
+Please do not ask questions or make pointed comments that reveal you have not actually read the paper closely, which will be apparent if your question is directly answered in the text.

 At the same time, do not be afraid to ask questions for clarification about a complex argument, method, or point of confusion in the text.
-Experts may at times make too many leaps in their argument or discussion of a subject that will make sense to other experts but elude the otherwise intelligent.
-Asking for clarification can be useful since it may reveal a part of the paper, the author should better attend to.
+Experts may at times make too many leaps in their argument or discussion of a subject that may make sense to other experts but elude the otherwise intelligent.
+Asking for clarification can be useful since it may reveal a part of the paper, to which the author should better attend.
 If the paper confuses you, it may fluster a journal reviewer, and to avoid this possibility, the author will likely thank you for drawing their attention to the matter.

 ### Mechanics of Posting Questions